-The School will ensure that additional pastoral/SEND support is available when needed.
+Schools across the Trust will ensure that additional pastoral/SEND support is available when needed.

-14. Supporting Staff
+14. Supporting staff

 We recognise that staff working in the school, who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.
 We will support such staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead, and to seek further support as appropriate.